LeandroPata/LinuxTools/README.md

 - Updates EndeavourOs mirrorlist
 - Updates system (yay -Syyu)

-## UpdateMirrorlist
+## updateMirrorlist

 Same as ManualUpdateMirrorlist, but with changes to permit execution by a systemd service (removed prompts and unnecessary stuff).

 Use with updateMirrorlist.service and updateMirrorlist.timer to automate.

-## UpdateMirrorlist.service and UpdateMirrorlist.timer
+## updateMirrorlist.service and updateMirrorlist.timer

 Automates updateMirrorlist execution and executes the script once a month.
 Should be placed in /etc/systemd/system/